The Perfect Everest Base Camp Packing List [2022]

 Snuggled up in my -20 sleeping bag

-Your Everest Base Camp trek shoes need to be Gore-Tex waterproof and lightweight with a good grip, but most importantly, they need to be comfortable.
+Your Everest Base Camp trek shoes need to be lightweight with a good grip.
+But most importantly, they need to be comfortable.

-I read every forum and searched the internet for all the Everest Base Camp packing list blog posts I could find!
+I was so confused about which shoes to wear and searched the internet for all the Everest Base Camp packing list blog posts I could find.

 Slippers for the tea houses

-Make sure you include a second pair of lightweight shoes in your Everest Base Camp packing list which you’ll use to walk around the tea houses.
+Make sure you include a second pair of lightweight shoes in your Everest Base Camp packing list.
+You’ll use these to walk around the tea houses.

-You may also want to explore the villages after arriving and your feet will want a break from your trekking boots.
+You may also want to explore the villages along the trail, and your feet will want a break from your trekking boots.

-You can either pack a pair of trainers, which you can walk in during the first few days of the trek, or you can have a pair of lightweight slip-on shoes.
+You can either pack a pair of trainers, which you can walk in during the first few days of the trek, or you can have a pair of lightweight slip-on shoes like these.

 Boots for hiking in Nepal